 Follow the links below to go to individual sections of this article.

-Use the DASH Form Builder to create custom forms.
+Use the Dash Form Builder to create custom forms.
 To get to the Form Builder, go to Settings, then to the Customer category, and then select Custom Forms.
-This will bring up the Form Builder below.
-Notice that the form builder appears as three panels with a list of Forms on the Left, a list of Available Fields on the right and a Form Workspace in the middle.
+This will bring up the Form Builder page below.

-To create new custom fields or edit existing custom fields, click on Edit Fields from the Form Builder.
+To create new custom fields or edit existing custom fields, click on Fields from the Form Builder.
 This will take you to the Manage Custom Fields page shown below.
-At the top of this page you'll see the Field Editor and a Field Preview display.
+At the top of this page you'll see a "+" symbol to create new fields.
 At the bottom of the page is a list of existing, available fields.
-To edit or delete a given field, click on the pencil or 'x' icon.
+To edit or delete a given field, click on the pencil or the trash can icon.

 To create a form: